“From where we stand the rain seems random. If we could stand somewhere else, we would see the order in it.”

 I opted for the latter.
 I realized that, while I have very little control over what happens in my life, I do have control over how I respond to it.

-So I took out the one piece of weather appropriate equipment I had–I took out a smile.
+So I took out the one piece of weather appropriate equipment I had: a smile.
 I turned my face to the rain and I let myself enjoy the feeling of its warmth.
 I let myself realize how fun it was to have a real excuse to look like a mess–a wonderful, happy, contented mess.
 I let myself look forward to the laughter my appearance would bring to others, who could appreciate the humour in my situation.
 I let myself get excited about the feeling of putting on my pajamas and crawling into the freshly made bed back at the hotel.

 Instead of letting my mind stand in the inconvenience of the situation, I let it stand somewhere else.